 The Average Costs

-The average cost of demolishing a house varies anywhere between $5,800 and $36,000.
+The average cost of demolishing a residential interior varies anywhere between $5,800 and $36,000.
 Houses located in smaller towns and rural areas like Kirkland, Dorval, Lasalle, Hudson, etc. have a lower cost of demolition.
 However, in the bigger cities like Montreal, West Island, Laval, South Shore, etc. where the localities are congested and hence, the risks involved are higher, the demolition cost of the houses is higher.
 The costs are higher for a complete demolition which shall include the basement and the foundation.
 Almost all demolition projects are charged per square foot.

 The average per square foot rate varies between $7 and $22.
 Hence, to form an accurate estimate of a base budget, taking a full measurement of the house is necessary.
 Since we have formed an idea of the average costs, let’s look into the specifics.